CrossTheRoadElec/Phoenix5-Documentation/source/ch05a_CppJava.rst

 FRC C++/Java - Updating Phoenix
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you already have a 2019 version of Phoenix installed and you want to update to a newer version, follow these steps.
+If you already have a previous version of Phoenix installed and you want to update to a newer version, follow these steps.
 Install the latest version of Phoenix on your PC.
 Basically, rerun the latest installer (same as section above).

 Open your robot program in VS Code.